-The Grand Chamber stresses first of all that it is not possible to "withdraw its opposition" at the appeal stage: only the withdrawal of the appeal is possible (the question put by the Board of Appeal mixed these concepts, point 2 of the units).
+The Grand Chamber points out first of all that & #8217; it & # #8217; is not & #8220; withdraw its opposition & #8221; at the appeal stage: only withdrawal of the appeal is possible (the question asked by the Board of Appeal mixed these concepts, point 2 of the reasons).

-Finally, the Grand Chamber confirms its decision G8 / 91 and states that it is not permitted the Boards of Appeal to continue ex officio if a withdrawal of the appeal is made by the only applicant, whatever the opinion of the patent owner.
+Finally, the Grand Chamber confirms its decision G8 / 91 and indicates that & #8217; it is & #8217; is not allowed to the boards of appeal to continue ex officio if the appeal is withdrawn by the sole applicant, regardless of the opinion of the patent owner.

 Chapter 45.
 G9 / 93 - Opposition by the Holder

 decision G9 / 93 was rendered on July 6, 1994.

 As in decision G1 / 84, the question arose of the legality of the owner's opposition against his own patent.
 This question arose because the Grand Chamber considered in decision G9 / 91 that its analysis on the basis of the opposition proceedings was wrong in decision G1 / 84 (see point 2 of the reasons):

 one can question the correctness of the statement, at least as a generalization, made by the Enlarged Board of Appeal in case G1 / 84 (OJ EPO 1985, 299, point 4 of & #8217; explanatory memorandum: & #8220 ;… L & #8217; it would be wrong to consider them (the opposition procedures & #8217; provided for by the EPC) as essentially contentious procedures which oppose parties to the conflict […] & #8221;. […]